-Step 4: Once you click the collect sales tax button, it opens a page where you need to input your Tax number.
-However, if you havent applied or received your tax number yet, you can skip the process to update it later.
+Step 4: Once you click the collect sales tax button, it opens a page where you must input your Tax number.
+However, if you haven’t applied for or received your tax number, you can skip the process to update it later.

 Step 5: Finalise the settings by clicking Collect Tax.